Code-Institute-Submissions/bookable/README.md

 #### Booking page

--   The booking page is to the point, with the essential things a customer would want.
-A form to book and quick & small snippets of info about the company.
+-   The booking page is to the point, with the essential things a customer would want—a form to book and quick & small snippets of info about the company.

     ![Booking-Page](./docs/planes/skeleton/booking-page.jpg)